Irish Wolfhound

 About the Irish Wolfhound

-Standing 30 to 32 inches tall and weighing 105 to 120 pounds, the Irish Wolfhound is a giant-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 30 to 32 inches tall and weighing 105 to 120 pounds, the Irish Wolfhound is a giant-sized dog.
+The tallest of all dog breeds, males stand at least 32 inches at the shoulder and often exceed 34 inches, towering over most other dogs.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview